-Shelly Dollar has been CEO of MTG since 2013, after serving as CFO and Project Manager for Children’s Cross Connection International.
+Shelly Dollar has been CEO of MTG since 2013.
+Prior to this, she served as CFO and Project Manager for Children’s Cross Connection International.
 She spent four years working with Ethiopian youth, directing medical and educational projects both in the US and in Ethiopia with CCCI.
-She and her husband, Allen Dollar (treasurer) live in Atlanta and parent eleven children as well as host others in need of medical and educational support.
-Their family is includes both biological children as well as those adopted from China, El Salvador, Mexico and Ethiopia.
+In 2013, she and her husband decided to open a new non-profit- Making the Grade: Hope for African Youth, in response to the growing needs of students they were mentoring.

 Adam Winder received his his MBA from McDonough School of Business at Georgetown University, graduating Beta Gamma Sigma.
 He is an entrepreneur and strategic executive passionate about giving back and helping others.
 Adam began his career in financial services with banking experience leading strategy for a large bank and 8 years advising middle market companies.
 Since fatherhood Adam has become a successful entrepreneur; he has launched a restaurant, tech, and service business.